flexmonster/pivot-puppeteer/README.md

 When the export is complete, find the saved files in the `storage/` folder.

 ## Usage
-For more details on usage, see the [our documentation](https://www.flexmonster.com/doc/export-and-print/#!export-without-browser).
+For more details on usage, see [our documentation](https://www.flexmonster.com/doc/export-and-print/#!export-without-browser).